 Where to Stay in Galway

-The Stop B&B – Located in Galways Claddagh neighbourhood a bit outside the city centre. this cosy bed and breakfast makes for a great stay in the city.
-They offer several great rooms along with a fantastic breakfast each morning.
+The Stop B&B – Located in Galway’s Claddagh neighbourhood, this cosy bed and breakfast offers several great rooms along with a fantastic breakfast each morning.

-Park House Hotel – This luxury hotel in Galway is perfect for more upmarket visitors to this Irish city.
-Located on Eyre Square, they offer an array of lovely rooms on offer and plenty of great amenities for guests to enjoy.
+Park House Hotel – This luxury hotel in Galway is located on Eyre Square, they offer an array of lovely rooms on offer and plenty of great amenities for guests to enjoy.

-Kinlay Eyre Square Hostel – Those travelling on a budget or solo will love this hostel located near Eyre Square.
-Highly-rated, they have both dorms and private rooms along with breakfast available in the morning.
+Kinlay Eyre Square Hostel – This hostel located near Eyre Square is highly rated, they have both dorms and private rooms along with breakfast available in the morning.

 Not quite what you’re looking for?
 Click here to browse more Galway hotels!